All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 3. Reduction of Systemic Inflammation

 Joint pain rarely exists in isolation.
-Systemic inflammation from poor immune regulation affects multiple organ systems, and elevated systemic inflammatory markers (such as C-reactive protein and erythrocyte sedimentation rate) are associated with worse joint pain outcomes.
+Systemic inflammation from poor immune regulation affects multiple organ systems, and improved systemic inflammatory markers (such as C-reactive protein and erythrocyte sedimentation rate) are associated with worse joint pain outcomes.
 By improving overall immune regulation, Ta1 may help lower the systemic inflammatory burden that amplifies joint-level inflammation.

 Evidence level: Supported by Ta1's established systemic anti-inflammatory effects.
 Joint-specific outcomes not directly studied.